arkeeo/dark-gruvbox-theme-discord/README.md

 2. Enable Custom CSS / Themes in your Discord client (if applicable).
 3. Activate the theme through Discord themes settings.

+This themes works after installing vencord for discord
 ---

 ## Credits